v12technology/fluxtion/docs/index.md

 # Introduction

-Fluxtion is a java utility that builds embeddable dependency injection containers for use as a low latency event processor within streaming applications.
-Developers concentrate on developing and extending business logic, dependency injection and event dispatch is handled by the container.
+Fluxtion is a java development productivity tool that makes writing and maintaining event driven business logic cheaper and quicker.
+The Fluxtion dependency injection container exposes user beans as event driven service endpoints.
+A container instance can be connected to any event delivery system freeing the business logic from messaging vendor lock-in.

 {: .info }
-Fluxtion = Dependency injection + Event dispatch
-{: .fs-8 }

-The Fluxtion container combines construction, instance lifecycle and event dispatch, supporting:
+Fluxtion combines dependency injection and event dispatch {: .fs-4 }

+Developers concentrate on developing and extending business logic, dependency injection and realtime event dispatch is handled by the container.
+The container supports:

 <div class="grid">
 <div class="col-1-2">